Lewis H. Brown: Johns-Manville and the Asbestos Institute

+Brown was awarded an honorary degree (Doctor of Laws) from Brown University in June 1943.

 A Report on Germany

 During World War II Brown served as an advisor to General Levin H. Campbell, Jr. After World War II, at the request of General Lucius D. Clay, Brown wrote a book entitled "A Report on Germany" (Farrar, Straus and Company, New York, 1947), which served as a detailed recommendation for the reconstruction of post-war Germany, and served as a basis for the Marshall Plan.

 Later life

 Brown founded the American Enterprise Association (AEA) in New York, a think tank which later moved to Washington, D.C., and was renamed the American Enterprise Institute.
 He served as AEA's chairman until his death.
 Brown also co-founded the Tax Foundation and served as chairman.

 Brown died from a heart ailment on February 27, 1951, at age 57, in Delray Beach, Florida.
-He was buried in Putnam Cemetery in Greenwich CT.
+He was buried in Putnam Cemetery in Greenwich, Connecticut.

 Controversy

 In 1984, thirty-three years after Brown's death, Johns-Manville was alleged to have prioritized profits over the health and safety of employees during the time of his leadership.
-According to testimony given in a federal court by Charles H. Roemer, formerly an employee of Unarco, describing a meeting between Unarco officials, Lewis H. Brown and J-M attorney Vandiver Brown in the early 1940s, "I’ll never forget, I turned to Mr. Brown, one of the Browns made this crack (that Unarco managers were a bunch of fools for notifying employees who had asbestosis), and I said, ‘Mr.Vandiver Brown do you mean to tell me you would let them work until they dropped dead?’
+According to testimony given in a federal court by Charles H. Roemer, formerly an employee of Unarco, describing a meeting between Unarco officials, Lewis H. Brown and J-M attorney Vandiver Brown in the early 1940s, "I’ll never forget, I turned to Mr. Brown, one of the Browns made this crack (that Unarco managers were a bunch of fools for notifying employees who had asbestosis), and I said, ‘Mr. Vandiver Brown do you mean to tell me you would let them work until they dropped dead?’
 He said, ‘Yes.
 We save a lot of money that way.'"